In any band, an outstanding saxophone section can bring an irreplaceable timbre and depth to the entire group.

 Move the needle forward on your students' sound by finding a setup that you know works for the environments your students play in and for the sound you want.
 However, even with the most careful, best-intentioned students and meticulous repair services, the lower saxophones tend to get beat up in band programs.
 The YBS-480 is meant to bring your baritone saxophonists the same durability, intonation and response of the last model (the YBS-52) but with notable improvements in pitch accuracy and the option to add a peg.
 Getting smaller-sized students playing the horn earlier is now a possibility with the option of screwing a peg (sold separately) into the attached receiver.

-Click here for more information on the YBS-480.
+Click here for more information about the new YBS-480 Baritone Saxophone.